cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: to defeat somebody completely.
 | Usage: Brazil trounced Italy 5-1 in the final. [狂胜]
 |
+| thrash
+| Definition: if one player or team thrashes another in a game or match, they defeat them easily or by a large score.
+| Usage: Cristiano Ronaldo scored a hat-trick as Real Madrid thrashed Real Sociedad. [帽子戏法]
+|
 | clobber
 | Definition: hit somebody hard.
 | Definition: defeat heavily.